Hinowa boom lift supports high-rise building cladding inspections

 The spider boom’s basket has a capacity of 230kg, which is unrestricted throughout its huge working envelope, a capability that is much appreciated by clients platform operators alike.

 Mark Jackson said: “Without a tracked spider boom with the Hinowa’s impressive capabilities, the cladding inspection could only have been carried out by scaffolding the building, or using a truck-mounted boom lift parked out on a nearby road, which would have required significant traffic management measures.

-“In both scenarios, this would have adding greatly to the cost of the cladding fire check process and to the inconvenience and disruption it would have caused.
+“In both scenarios, this would have adding greatly to the cost of the cladding fire check process to the inconvenience disruption it would have caused.

-“As our clients can use a lithium battery powered tracked spider boom, such building inspections can be carried out in a fume-free and low-noise environment.
-This is much preferred by residents and office workers and contributes to a reduced carbon footprint and sustainability pledges.”
+“As our clients can use a lithium battery powered tracked spider boom, such building inspections can be carried out in a fume-free low-noise environment.
+This is much preferred by residents office workers contributes to a reduced carbon footprint sustainability pledges.”

 Powered access innovation in action

 JMS has been the first powered access hire specialist to take delivery of a lithium battery powered Hinowa LL 33.17 spider boom lift, in line with the company’s pledge to offer clients the most modern innovative working at height solutions.